 Now that you and your child have discussed which pathway(s) they would like to take and which destinations they are considering, let's look at ways to help them get there by developing their skills.

-Although certain skills are specific to a type of job or course, there are many which are essential in almost every scenario, including everyday life.
-These are known as 'soft skills', 'employability skills' or 'life skills'.
+Although certain skills are specific to a type of job or course, there are many which are essential in almost any scenario.
+These are known as 'soft skills' or 'employability skills'.

 They include: